-It was an appealing vision, but only so long as it remained recursive.
+It was an appealing vision, so long as it remained recursive.
 Engelbart’s group benefited from creating their own tools and methods.
 Engelbart also hoped that his system could be “transferred—as a whole or by pieces of concept, principle and technique—to help others develop augmentation systems for many other disciplines and activities.”63 Undoubtedly, Engelbart’s ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
 Outside the narrow confines of an active research laboratory his vision loses the property of self-determination.
 Contemporary readers rarely make their own tools.
 Augmentation enforced from without advances values and principles no longer comprehensible to the entity being augmented.

 To bring his system into being, Engelbart convened a group that through recursive self-improvement could lift itself up toward a smarter, more efficient, more human way of doing research.
 The group crafted novel instruments for reading and writing.
 They engineered new programming languages, compilers to interpret them, and debuggers to troubleshoot them.
-The system shows care and love for the craft of writing.
-But there is also complexity.
-“This complexity has grown more than expected,” Engelbart wrote in conclusion of his report to NASA.64 The feeling of transcendence that the anonymous typist describes in using the system engages a sophisticated mechanism.
-The mechanism was not, however, the primary instrument of augmentation.
-Rather, it was the process of designing, making, and experimenting with tools that enhanced the intellect.
+The system showed care and love for the craft of writing.
+It also introduced great complexity .
+“This complexity has grown more than expected,” Engelbart wrote in conclusion of his report to NASA.64 The feeling of transcendence that the anonymous typist described in using the system engaged a sophisticated mechanism.
+The mechanism was not, however, the primary instrument of intellect augmentation.
+Rather, enhancement lay in the process of designing, making, and experimenting with tools.
+The process was ultimately more important than its product.

-Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”65 In other words, the development of the community must form a feedback loop with software development.
+Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”65 In other words, the development of the community formed a feedback loop with software development.
 It involved training, practice, critical self-reflection, and thoughtful deliberation.

 Modern word processors allow us to drag and drop passages with unprecedented facility.
 We live in Engelbart’s world to the extent that we use his lab’s complex systems daily.
 But his vision of an empowered, self-experimenting computer user never materialized.
 Contemporary writers are bootstrapped passively to the prevailing vision of intellect augmentation.
 Engelbart’s research program thus left another less lofty imprint on the everyday practice of modern intellectual life.
 Text, which before the advent of CRTs was readily apparent on the page, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility: complexity has grown more than expected.

 Short-lived screenless word processors of the early 1960s (as was the IBM MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
-Screens helped by representing document topography visually, restoring a sense of apparent space to an otherwise opaque medium.
-The contemporary digital document resembles a page onscreen, but beneath it, it is a jumble of bits, fragmented to optimize machine access.
-Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.66 The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
-The underlying inscription remains in fracture, of course.
+Screens helped by representing document topography visually, restoring a sense of apparent space to an otherwise featureless medium.
+Contemporary digital documents resemble pages onscreen., Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.66 The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
+The underlying inscription remains in fracture.
 Simulated text does not transcend matter.
 Screens merely conceal its material properties while recreating others, more seemingly transcendent ones.
 The act of continual dissemblage, one medium imitating the other, manufactures an ephemeral illusion by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers.